 Austin College Thinking Green serves as an umbrella for all campus greening initiatives, including our annual residence hall energy conservation competition, our annual GreenServe event, student-initiated greening proposals (more than two dozen of which have been adopted by the college), our involvement in the Second Nature Carbon Commitment, and all other efforts by staff, students, faculty, and contractors to "green" the campus.

-Dr. Mari Elise Ewing, Professor of Environmental Studies and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
-Student Co-Chairs of the Thinking Green Campus Awareness Student Committee for the 2018 - 2019 academic year are Julian Coronado, Senior, and Katherine Collins, Senior.
+Dr. Mari Elise Ewing, Associate Professor of Environmental Studies and Director of Thinking Green Campus Awareness (TGCA), works with a committee of students to identify, organize, and publicize greening activities that lend themselves to broad participation.
+Student leaders of the Thinking Green Campus Awareness Student Committee for the 2019 - 2020 academic year are Vero Tessier (President), Junior, and Abby Maeng (Vice President), Sophomore.

 Austin College was once again selected to be part of Princeton Review's 2018 Guide to 399 Green Colleges list!